danielegirardi/lpdid/README.md

 # LP-DiD Stata command

-A STATA command implementing LP-DiD (lpdid, by Daniele Girardi and Alexander Busch) is available and can be installed from within Stata by typing
+A Stata command implementing LP-DiD (lpdid, by Daniele Girardi and Alexander Busch) is available and can be installed from within Stata by typing
 ```stata
 ssc install lpdid, replace
 ```